dnim0ecaep/drtui_macos/README.md

 When a file becomes $$\color{green}{Executable}$$ it will be green. so if you do a "chmod +x file", now you know visully which files are executables.

-drtui-help: Summary of Custom Commands
+#Dr Tui Commands: Summary of Custom Commands#

   menumaker   -> Menu System to keep your Tui Apps easily accessable copy        -> Copy files with interactive prompt and verbose output.